First-order elliptic boundary value problems on manifolds with non-compact boundary: Sufficient criterion for completeness

 for all $x\in M$ and $\xi\in T_x^*M$, where $p\in M$ is a fixed point and $C:[0,\infty)\to\R$ is a positive monotonically increasing continuous function with

 Then $D$ and $D^\dagger$ are complete. \end{theorem}

 This theorem applies, for instance, if $C$ is a constant.
-For instance, when the operator arises geometrically, this is often the case.
+This is often the case when the operator arises geometrically.
 Note that we do not assume that $\mu$ is the volume element induced by the Riemannian metric.
 The proof is essentially identical with the discussion in Section~3 of \cite{BB12}.
 We give it for the sake of completeness.

 \begin{proof}[Proof of Theorem~\ref{Thm:cherwolf}] We first prove the theorem under the assumption that $C>0$ is constant.
 Let $r:M\to\R$ be the distance function from the point $p$, $r(x)=\mathrm{dist}(x,\dM)$.
 Then $r$ is a Lipschitz function with Lipschitz constant $1$.
 Choose $\rho\in\Ck{\infty}(\R,\R)$ so that $0\le\rho\le 1$, $\rho(t)=0$ for $t\ge2$, $\rho(t)=1$ for $t\le1$, and $|\rho'|\le 2$.
 For $m\in\N$ set